Technology systems are foundational to modern nonprofit work.

 Ideally, an organization of this size will work with a managed IT service provider to facilitate their tech support needs.

-Managed services can be cost-effective and offer a high level of support with services like:
+Managed services can be cost-effective and offer a high level of support with nonprofit IT services like:

 - Helpdesk support